yradunchev/rss-roller/README.md

 rss-roller
 ==========

-Shell script for generating and updating rss feeds.
+Shell script for generating and updating [YFM](http://blog.radunchev.com) rss feeds.
 It allows you to configure and build rss feeds for different local sources.

 ## Usage:

-Run without parameters: start in 'create feed config' mode.
+Run without parameters: list available source configs.
 In this mode it will ask few questions and write configuration file for your feed in _.rss-roller_ directory under user home directory.

 **rss-roller**